canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 stored in a password-protected Keystore file.
 The password of the Keystore is stored in Juju secrets starting from revision 168 of Charmed Apache Kafka and revision 130 of Charmed Apache ZooKeeper.
 The relation also provides the CA certificate, which is loaded into a password-protected Truststore file.

 When encryption is enabled, hostname verification is turned on for client connections, including inter-broker communication.
-The cipher suite can be customized by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
+The cipher suite can be customised by specifying a list of allowed cipher suites for external clients and Apache ZooKeeper connections.
 This is done using the charm configuration options `ssl_cipher_suites` and `zookeeper_ssl_cipher_suites`, respectively (see [reference documentation](https://charmhub.io/kafka-k8s/configurations)).

 Encryption at rest is currently not supported, although it can be provided by the substrate (cloud or on-premises).